ross1jk/weather-dashboard/README.md

 Please note, the buttons must be double clicked in order to render the weather information on the page.

-Please alo see my special notes for consdieration for code.
+Please also see my special notes for consdieration for code.

 ## Deployed Application